dericktrinidad/Attorney-Case-Expert/README.md

 ## Problem Statement

-Legal teams are inundated with vast volumes of court opinions scattered across jurisdictions and databases.
-Traditional workflows require attorneys and investigators to manually sift through lengthy, complex documents, slowing down decision-making and inflating research costs.
+Legal teams deal with huge numbers of court opinions spread across many sources.
+The usual way of researching requires attorneys and investigators to manually go through long, complicated documents, which slows down their work and makes research more expensive.

 Key challenges include: